 Poster and Video Production Tips

-Where can I get a poster template?
+Where can I get a senior design presentation template?

-What makes a great poster?
+What makes a great poster or power point presentation?

 - Utilize bullets and headings to make your poster easier to read.